kbruenjes/Remote/README.md

 ## This change is being made by Kevin

 ## We are now making secondary changes to the document on the Kevin branch that will then be merged onto the main branch

+* This is the final change that I will be making to this document for now